 Poringland is, in many ways, strongly influenced by the proximity of Norwich, which provides many of the job opportunities for Poringland residents, as well as many cultural and service attractions.
 As explained earlier, Poringland also has excellent road and public transport connections to the city.
-Nevertheless, Poringland has a number of local services and facilities including the primary school GP surgery, pharmacy, Budgens super market, All Saints church, community centre and library, recreation ground, village hall, pubs, takeaways, and others.
+Nevertheless, Poringland has a number of local services and facilities including the primary school GP surgery, pharmacy, Budgens supermarket, All Saints church, community centre and library, recreation ground, village hall, pubs, take-aways, and others.
 Although many of the services are dispersed along the B1332, there is a definite village centre, the Heart of the Village (see proposals map) around Budgens.

 Although the availability of services is reasonable for a village, rural villages in Norfolk have been losing services, and this obviously results in access to services being made worse.
 This can be a key area of deprivation and fortunately at the moment Poringland is not classed as deprived for 'access to services'.
 The important consideration will be maintaining as a minimum the current level of services, and supporting new services.
 The increasing population will need to have a greater range of services to be sustainable community.
 Consultation feedback particularly supported new banking, leisure, and play/ sports facilities for older children.
 Although new childcare services were not seen overall to be especially important when ranked against other services, other feedback does suggest it is important to a minority, no doubt those with young children or planning a family.
+Furthermore, the evidence suggests that Poringland has an older and ageing population compared to elsewhere, and there is a desire to attract younger people to provide a better demographic balance.
+The availability of childcare provision could be important for this.

 There is also support for new smaller businesses, and the expansion of medical facilities, the primary school, and supported care/ extra care services.